-What is the Purpose & Scope of the TIDs policy?
+What is the Purpose & Scope of the Training Support policy?

 The purpose of this policy is to provide a framework to support trainees who encounter difficulties during RACP training.
-This policy addresses what it means to be a trainee in difficulty, and defines the principles to be employed by the trainee, the supervisor and the College when a difficulty is identified, and the roles and responsibilities of the parties involved.
+This policy addresses what it means to be a trainee in difficulty, and defines the principles to be employed by the trainee, the supervisor and the College when enhanced support is required when a difficulty is identified, and the roles and responsibilities of the parties involved.

-This policy applies to all RACP Division, Faculty and Chapter trainees in Australia and New Zealand.
+This policy applies to all RACP Division, Faculty and Chapter trainees in Australia and Aotearoa New Zealand.